IonutParau/celluapi-essentials-mod/README.md

-# celluapi-essentials-mod
+# Essentials
-A mod built with CelLuAPI that adds quality of life improvements while maintaining compatibility with other mods.
+Essentials is a mod made with CelLuAPI that makes it cool

+## Components

+Essentials is made of small parts called components.
+There are built-in components, like Toolbar, and custom components made by others.